dimazest/flock/readme.md

 ### Brexit

-Bbrexit tweets about brexit.
+Brexit tweets about brexit.
 Fitering criteria: everything that contains the string "brexit".

-Possible hypotheses:
+#### Hypotheses

 * We should be able to see two groups of tweets: the ones that agains leaving the EU and the ones that are for.
 * There should be corresponding hashtags.